Chenjeh Kebab

 Substitutions

-- Olive oil can be replaced with a neutral oil if needed.
+• Olive oil can be replaced with a neutral cooking oil, but olive oil gives a fuller flavour.

 Recipe Family Variations